 Waite Phillips believed in sharing his wealth with people outside of his family.
 In this spirit, he offered 35,857 acres of his ranch to the Boy Scouts of America in 1938 to serve as a National wilderness camping area.
-The reservation was named Philturn Rocky Mountain and the Headquarters farming and ranching operation.
+The reservation was named Philturn Rocky Mountain Scout Camp (after Phillips's name and the BSA slogan, Do a Good Turn Daily).
+After observing the enthusiastic response of the first Philturn Campers, Phillips augmented his original gift in 1941 with an addition including his best camping land, the Villa Philmonte, and the Headquarters farming and ranching operation.
 The second gift was made so that many, rather than few, could enjoy his rich and beautiful land.
 The property, now totaling 127,395 acres, was renamed Philmont Scout Ranch.